Make a Spay or Neuter Appointment

 Sign Up For Our Newsletter

-Don’t just hang around waiting to see what's next - register to receive our free updates.
-We are always hosting new events, putting new animals up for adoption and giving you the latest news about all different types of animals.
+Don’t just hang around waiting to see what's next - sign up to receive our free updates.
+We are always sharing new events and happy tails, and giving you the latest news about animal welfare in Southern Nevada.
 Don't miss out!

 magnifiercross